AdobeDocs/campaign-classic.en/help/message-center/using/configuring-instances.md

 Each execution instance must be associated with a unique identifier to differentiate the history of each execution instance when viewing them on the control instance.

 This identifier can be attributed on each execution instance **manually**.
 In this case, this step must be performed **on each execution instance**.
-To do this, use the deployment wizard as detailed below:
+To do this, use the deployment assistant as detailed below:

-1. Open the deployment wizard on an execution instance.
+1. Open the deployment assistant on an execution instance.
 1. Go to the **[!UICONTROL Message Center]** window.
 1. Assign your chosen identifier to the instance.